 Meaning and History

-The constant changes that took place in the history of this company could not but affect its identity.
+The constant changes in this company’s history could not help but affect its identity.
 This is associated with frequent logo updates – the telecommunications service provider tried to make its style more memorable and chased the current trends, experimenting with graphics and color palettes.
 However, its last sign cannot be called anything unusual: it looks like standard blue lettering.

 What is O2?